Kartikeya-16/PAY_TRACKER/subscription_service/Readme.md

 Tracks recurring subscriptions like Netflix or Spotify — billing cycle, renewal date, and how the price has changed over time.

+## Purpose
+This service treats subscriptions as their own thing instead of just another transaction — with a start date, a billing cycle, a renewal date, and a full history of price changes.

 ## Port
 8083